codesciple/codesciple/README.md

 - 📫 How to reach me: Twitter | Instagram -> @codesciple

-- ⚡ Fun fact: I am commerce grad and a former Chartered Accountancy student transitioning into Software Development industry.
+- ⚡ Fun fact: I am commerce grad and a former Chartered Accountancy student - so, a bit unconventional as I come from a non CS background.